 How Long Homes Are Taking to Sell

-Time on market is another key indicator of where we are.
+Time on market is another key indicator of where things stand.
 Across the Fraser Valley in February:

 | Property Type | Avg.
 Days to Sell |